paleotronic/newtons-apple/README.md

         TCP Port to run service on. (default "5555")
 ```

 It will run on telnet by default, which allows bootstrapping it with emulators with telnet serial emulation.
-In `microM8`, you can run with the option `-modem-init "atx telnet localhost 5555"` to connect to the physics service.

 On some OSes, you may need to use `sudo` to get access to the serial hardware.